Remembering NW Bergen’s WWI Soldiers

 He was awarded the Medal of Honor for actions at Mouzon, France on November 9, 1918.
 On a nighttime reconnaissance mission, facing heavy fire, van Iersal swam across a swift river and found a lodging place under a bridge from which to view enemy positions.
 He swam back with information that saved 1,000 lives as his unit was moved to a safer position.

-General Pershing presented his medal.
+General John J. Pershing presented his medal.
 Sgt.
 John Cridland Lathan of Rutherford was also among the eight who received the Congressional Medal of Honor.
 Stop by Rutherford’s exhibit to learn more about him.

 For more information about visiting the Glen Rock Historical and Preservation Association’s Museum please click here.